fischem69/opseu549.github.io/resources.md

 - OPSEU organizes a [range of events](https://opseu.org/events/).
 Look for "educationals" of Region 5 - they are trainings that are available to all of us.

 - OPSEU is divided into regions.
 We are part of region 5.
 Each region has its own offices and employs staff to help the locals.
-Currently our staff representative is Christine Laverty.
+Currently our staff representative is Adrian Cadawallader.